Occupational and Adult Education Option

-The Occupational and Adult Education option is for educators from all aspects of public and private educational institutions in the following areas of concentration.
+The Occupational and Adult Education option is typically intended for educators in non-traditional and/or non-formal settings in the following concentration areas:

-Concentration 1: Adult and community education from the perspective of classroom instruction needs for educators and/or consultants where the focus is on adult, community, or technical education.
+Concentration 1: Adult and Community Education from the perspective of non-formal instruction needs for educators and/or consultants where the focus is on adult, community, or technical education.
 (See Association for Career and Technical Education).

-Concentration 2: Alternative deliveries from the classroom instructor's and/or consultant's perspective regarding computer-based instructional systems and distance education (See Association for the Advancement of Computing in Education).
+Concentration 3: Instructional Technology focusing on alternative delivery methods from the educator's and/or consultant's perspective regarding computer-based instructional systems and distance education (See Association for the Advancement of Computing in Education).